-Nine years ago today, the fascist thugs of Golden Dawn killed Pavlos Fyssas (April 10, 1979 –September 17, 2013).
+On this day in 2013, the fascist thugs of Golden Dawn killed the antifascist hip-hop singer Pavlos Fyssas (April 10, 1979 –September 17, 2013).
 This event led to a huge outcry by the antifascist movement and progressive people in general, which in turn provoked the long-due trial of Golden Dawn and its subsequent condemnation as a “criminal organisation”.
 Since then, the fascists in Greece have been trying to make a comeback.
 That’s why it’s important for the antifascist movement to remain active and vigilant.

-This article is dedicated to Pavlos’ life and legacy and was published on www.xekinima.org on September 22, 2013, a few day’s after Pavlos’ death.
+This article is dedicated to Pavlos’ life and legacy and was published on Xekinima on September 22, 2013, a few day’s after Pavlos’ murder.

 “A day like this is a good day